Nekosis/RHBot-v2/README.md

 ## Commands

+- `/set-ai-manager-role` - Designate a role that can manage the AI without being granted full administrator permissions.
+Requires administrator permissions or existing AI Manager role.

 - `/activate` - Activate the regular assistant mode in the current channel.
 The bot will respond to every message in the channel as a general-purpose assistant.
-You must be an administrator to run this command.
+Requires administrator permissions or the AI Manager role.

 - `/deactivate` - Deactivate the assistant or a character in the current channel.
 This will delete the channel's conversation history.
-You must be an administrator to run this command.
+Requires administrator permissions or the AI Manager role.

 - `/wack` - Delete the current channel's conversation history.
 The bot will continue to respond to messages in the channel, but any previous conversation will be forgotten.
-You must be an administrator to run this command.
+Requires administrator permissions or the AI Manager role.

 - `/set-alias` - Set an alias for the bot to refer to you as instead of your Discord username.
 Note that aliases are global across all servers the bot is a member of.